 What is a Clinical Trial?

-Clinical trials are research studies that involve patient volunteers who participate in the testing of new therapies.
-The purpose is finding new, more effective cancer treatments.
+Clinical trials are research studies that involve patient volunteers who participate in the testing of new therapies or provide new data on current treatments.
+The purpose is finding new, more effective cancer treatments, understanding current diseases and treatments better, and increasing detection and prevention of cancer.
 Each study is designed to answer specific scientific questions and help find potentially better ways to prevent, diagnose, or treat cancer.
 Maryland Oncology Hematology participates in Phase I, II, III, and IV studies, testing drugs at a variety of stages and offering cutting-edge research.

 Our Clinical Research Mission

 MOH is committed to delivering high quality, ethically conducted, world class clinical research trials and superior research support services to promote the scientific advancement of cancer care as we offer our patients access to breakthrough treatments close to home.

 Through our affiliation with The US Oncology Network, one of the largest and most reputable community-based research networks in the world, MOH has access to some of the most promising new trials being offered.
 We also participate in National Cancer Institute (NCI) sponsored research.